📅 13 Apr 2025 • 📖 16 min read

 3. Resilience: Those with a stronger vagal response, who get more affected by vagus nerve stimulation, might recover better after a stressful event (resilience).

-When exposed to cold water, the vast number of cold receptors in the skin send an excessive number of electrical signals to the brain, like a mild electro-physiological shock.
-Some people report cold showers helped them improve their mood and reduce their depressive symptoms.
+When exposed to cold water, the cold receptors in the skin send many electrical signals to the brain, each like a mild electro-physiological shock.
+Some studies report cold showers can help lift low moods.

-2. A study with 32 male volunteers found that those habituated to cold water had a lower stress response when later asked to work out in a low-oxygen environment (Lunt & Barwood, 2010).
+✶ 32 male volunteers habituated to cold water had a lower stress response when later asked to work out in a low-oxygen environment (Lunt & Barwood, 2010).

-3. A British study found that 61 people who swam in cold seawater for ten weeks improved their mood and well-being more than 22 of their friends and family members who observed them from shore (Massey & Kandala, 2020).
+✶ 61 people who swam in cold seawater for ten weeks had better moods than 22 of their friends/family who watched them from shore (Massey & Kandala, 2020).

 Final Words